ruthgutkovitch/ConvertText/README.md

-This program convert text into voice by using tkinter, gTTS,playsound libraries.
+*This program convert text into voice with the click of a button!
+*The program developed using tkinter, gTTS,playsound libraries.
-Text to speech project takes words as input and converts them into audio or speech with a button click.
-In addition the user can enter name of the file, and the programm will read it and convert to speech.
+*There are two options: the first is to enter sentence and it will be converted to voice.
+The second option is to enter name of file and the programm will open the file, read it and convert it to voice.
+*Includes GUI application.